kundan-ps09/spark-interview-guide/spark.md

 	  S3 from which spark can read and write.
 	- In terms of speed spark run programs up to 100x faster in memory or 10x faster on disk than Map Reduce.

+**Q2.
+What is the need of Apache Spark?**

+**Ans.**  Basically, we had so many general purpose cluster computing tools.

+For example:

+	> Hadoop MapReduce,
+	> Apache Storm,
+	> Apache Impala,
+	> Apache Storm,
+	> Apache Giraph and many more.
+But each one has some limitations in their functionality as well.
+Such as:

+	1. Hadoop MapReduce can only allow for batch processing.
+	2. If we talk about stream processing only Apache Storm / S4 can perform.
+	3. Again for interactive processing, we need Apache Impala / Apache Tez.
+	4. While we need to perform graph processing, we opt for Neo4j / Apache Giraph.

+Therefore, No single engine can perform all the tasks together. hence there was a big demand for a powerful engine that can process the data in real-time (streaming) as well as in batch mode
+Also, which can respond to sub-second and perform in-memory processing